MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-home-preview.md

 # WinDbg Preview - Home Menu

-This section describes how to use the home menu.
+This section describes how to work with the home menu.

+## Flow Control

+Use the *Flow Control* options to break into a connected debugging target, resume code execution on the target and step in to and out of code.

+## End

+Use *End* options to restart, detach and stop debugging.

+## Source Mode

+Use *Source Mode* to toggle between source code and assembly views.

+## Help (Support)

+Use *Help* options to do the following:
+- Review Help
+- Update Debugger
+- Send Feedback For more information on sending feedback, see [Providing feedback](debugging-using-windbg-preview.md#providingfeedback).

 *Additional content pending*